northroj/test_0D_cp/docs/tallies.md

 # [tallies]

 Specifies diagnostic tallies to record quantities such as energy deposition, particle counts, or flux spectra.
+For the binning parameters, providing 2+ space delimited ascending values should also work.

 Each `[tallies]` block defines one independent tally.